The UN humanitarian aid system enables Hamas to benefit from international assistance and must be stopped, Ambassador Danny Danon said.

 — Danny Danon דני דנון (@dannydanon) May 13, 2025

-Before the debate took place, Danon posted on X/Twitter that the UNSC would convene for a special session to discuss the humanitarian crisis in Gaza.
+Before the debate, Danon said the UNSC would convene for a special session to discuss the humanitarian crisis in the enclave.

 “In my speech, I will emphasize that the UN, led by the secretary-general, insists on preserving old distribution mechanisms that help channel aid to Hamas.
 Israel will not allow this.
-Hamas will not benefit from humanitarian aid,” he posted.
+Hamas will not benefit from humanitarian aid,” he said on X/Twitter.

 Speaking at the debate, Danon directly criticized UN Secretary-General António Guterres.

 “Instead of admitting that the system has failed, the UN insists on preserving Hamas’s supply pipeline.
-This is not neutrality – but support for terrorism,” he said, as quoted by Ynet.
+This is not neutrality but support for terrorism,” Danon said.

-Danon added: “Israel will not cooperate with a mechanism that strengthens those who kidnapped, murdered, raped and tortured our citizens.”
+“Israel will not cooperate with a mechanism that strengthens those who kidnapped, murdered, raped, and tortured our citizens.”

 Gaza aid stolen by Hamas